Dermatology

 OutcomeProbabilityNotes

-Chronic relapsing course30-50%Requires long-term management
+Chronic relapsing course30-50%Requires long-term maintenance therapy (low-dose topical steroids, doxycycline/nicotinamide)

 Mortality